Maxus G20

-The Maxus G20 is a large luxury MPV or minivan launched on the Chinese car market in April 2019 during the Shanghai Auto Show by Maxus.
+The Maxus G20 is a minivan launched on the Chinese car market in April 2019 during the Shanghai Auto Show by Maxus.
 Maxus is a sub-brand owned by the Shanghai Automotive Industry Corporation (SAIC).
-The G20 is similar to the Maxus G10 MPV released in 2014 and has a heavily redesigned interior and exterior.
+The G20 is similar to the Maxus G10 released in 2014 and has a heavily redesigned interior and exterior.

 Overview

 The G20 is available in three models: Luxury, Luxury Executive and Deluxe.
 The G20 is available with 2 engine options, a 2.0L direct injection turbo gasoline engine producing 160 kW and 350 Nm and a SAIC π 2.0L turbo diesel engine producing 120 kW and 375 Nm both using a ZF-8AT eight speed automatic transmission.
 Price of the Maxus G20 ranges from CN¥183,800 to 289,800.

 A hydrogen powered fuel cell concept of the G20 the G20FC was unveiled at the 2019 Shanghai Auto Show.
 The G20FC is powered by a 150 kW fuel cell that has a driving range of up to 550 km and has a refueling time of five minutes.
 The G20FC is claimed to be world's first fuel cell multi purpose vehicle (MPV).